 When travelling by train;

-The Network Rail website offers many different resources for rail safety for children and young people. *Click here* to find out more.
+Network Railway offers many different resources for rail safety for children and young people.

 If you are concerned about dangerous behaviour around the railway you can call the British Transport Police on 0800 40 50 40 or text 61016.
 In an emergency call 999.